Trisfald/veridia-rpg/Rulebook.md

 ### Order of initiative

-Normally characters can carry out their deeds without a specific ordering, just following common sense and relying on the game master's arbitrage.
+Normally, characters can carry out their deeds without a specific ordering, just following common sense and relying on the game master's arbitrage.

 However, if the situation requires fine grained control of the characters' actions (for example in combat), each participant will take his turn starting from the one with the highest roll of *agility + reaction*; resolve ties with matches and, if not yet enough, with a simple dice roll.